top of page

 Echinacea - Echinacea purpurea

-Echinacea is best known for its immune-enhancing effects, but it also plays a vital role in respiratory health.
+Echinacea is primarily known for its immune-enhancing benefits.
+Yet, it plays a vital role in respiratory health as well.

-• Stimulates the immune system to respond quickly to infections
+• Stimulates the immune system to respond swiftly to infections.

-Use echinacea when you feel run down or at the start of a cold or throat infection for quicker recovery.
+We recommend using echinacea when you feel run down or at the onset of a cold or throat infection for quicker recovery.

 Holistic Support for the Whole Respiratory System

-From allergy relief to cold season support, these plants have you covered from the eyes and sinuses all the way to the base of the lungs.
+From allergy relief to cold season support, these plants have you covered from your eyes and sinuses all the way to the base of the lungs.

 Reference material: “Encyclopedia of Herbal Medicine” Andrew Chevallier, FNIMH